Matrix Calculator

 With this tool, you can solve matrices online and get clean, readable results without dealing with lengthy calculations.

-Matrix Solver by notesofmath.com
+Precision Matrix Solver

 What This Matrix Calculator Can Do

-- Calculate the determinant of a matrix
+- Calculate the determinant of a matrix (up to 4×4)

-- Find the inverse matrix
+- Find the rank of a matrix

-- Get the transpose of a matrix
+- Perform scalar multiplication of a matrix

 - Fractions (e.g., 1/2)